dnalencastre/fi-devops-challenge/README.md

 terraform apply
 ```

 Once finished, terraform will report on the `Connection Name` for the db instance.
-This will configured on the cloud-sql-proxy pod on the kubernetes deployment manifest.
+This _must_ be configured on the cloud-sql-proxy pod on the kubernetes deployment manifest.

 Once deployed, add the kubernetes cluster's authentication details to your kube config with:
 ```